jimmahoney/umber/courses/site/docs/markup.md

 The rules are :

 * Plain text is wrapped.
 Blank lines indicate paragraphs.
+* Block quotes in which whitespace is unchanged are set by indenting each line four spaces.
 * Links are made with brackets and parens :&#91;displayed text&#93;(url)
 * Heading and sub-headings are marked with either # or ## or by underlining with == or -- .
 * Bullet lists have a * for each a line - and leave a blank line before and after the list.
 * Horizontal lines are given by ----- .
-* Block quotes in which whitespace is unchanged are indented four spaces.
 * Code blocks with syntax highlights are created with triple ticks, [as on github](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
 * Math LaTeX inline expressions are delimited with slash parens, e.g. `\(  e^\pi \)` while equations on their own line should be placed between bracket parens e.g. `\[ x = \frac{1}{1+x} \]`